-Real-Time Monitor – RTM – is a multi-channel full reference test solution for monitoring and logging audio quality, video quality, audio/video sync (lip-sync), and audio program loudness.
-RTM also checks for VANC line data integrity from uncompressed video inputs.
+Real-Time Monitor – RTM – is a multi-channel full reference test solution for monitoring and logging video quality, audio quality, audio/video offset (lip-sync), and audio program loudness.
+RTM also checks for VANC line data integrity from its uncompressed video inputs.

 RTM tests these signal parts, reports the results graphically, and applies test score data in text logs for any duration.
 It will record incoming audio/video (A/V) segments as uncompressed video when the quality drops below a user-configured threshold applied to each test’s scale of measurement.

 The recorded uncompressed A/V sequences from source and test input are then available for playback as a synchronized side-by-side comparison from the RTM system’s full resolution video output or desktop window for event review and resolution.
 Custom scripted routines via a command line or REST API may be easily applied for product QA regression testing.

 Multi-Channel Testing for Statistically Multiplexed Channel Quality and Comparison